How Much Can A Motorhome Tow?

 + Full load of water (Water weight is listed on the OCCC sticker.
 If you should add this up yourself, be sure to include the water in the water heater).

-After adding, if the total pounds exceed the GCWR, you are overweight!
-And remember you still haven’t even added in the weight of a full tank of propane, any food, any other cargo, any extra passengers or pets and a contingency in case you have to travel with full black and/or grey tanks.
-If you don’t want to do the math simply load your RV up just as you would for a trip and drive down to a local truck scale.
+After adding all of this together, if the total pounds exceed the GCWR, you’re RV is overweight!
+And remember you still haven’t added in the weight of a full tank of propane, any food, additional cargo, extra passengers or pets and a contingency in case you have to travel with full black and/or grey tanks.
+If you decide you don’t want to do the math you can simply load your RV up, just as you would for a trip, and drive down to a local truck scale.